 How to check your clutch fluid

 Look for a similar symbol to the brake reservoir, a circle within an octagon.
-The cap will say clutch or similar on, if in doubt, consult your owner's manual.
+The cap will say clutch or something similar.

 Another vital fluid to the engine's operation, the coolant travels through the engine and radiator, removing heat.
-Without the adequate flow of coolant, the engine would overheat very quickly, even with moderate usage.
+Without adequate coolant flow, the engine would overheat very quickly, even with moderate usage.

 Depending on the age of your car, the coolant can be in varying colours.
-With so many different brands using differing colours, it's best to check the owner's manual to see what type of coolant is best for your car.
+With many different brands using differing colours, it's best to check the owner's manual to see what coolant is best for your car.

 The coolant should be a fairly bright colour.
-If it is brown or clear then it needs to be refreshed.
+It needs to be refreshed if it’s brown or clear.

 How to check your car’s coolant

 WARNING: Never open the coolant reservoir when the engine is hot.
-The sudden release of pressure can cause serious burns.
+The sudden release of pressure can cause severe burns.

-Locate the coolant reservoir, it is often a black cap with yellow symbols, although Volkswagen vehicles tend to use bright blue caps.
+- Locate the coolant reservoir.
+It's usually a black cap with yellow symbols, although Volkswagen vehicles tend to use bright blue caps.
 Make sure not to confuse the coolant with screen wash in this case.
-Check the owner’s manual for more information.

 Read more about when to change your engine oil in our blog.

 Engine oil should be checked regularly and inspected for colour and smell.
 Excessively dark oil can be a symptom of overheating.
-The oil should not smell of fuel in any way as this can indicate worn piston rings.
+The oil should not smell of fuel in any way.
+This smell can indicate worn piston rings.

 How to check your engine oil level

-The sump or oil pan is a tray-shaped component that bolts to the bottom of the engine.
-It is where the oil is traditionally drained from and is where the oil level is measured.
-This is done using the dipstick.
+- The sump or oil pan is a tray-shaped component that bolts to the bottom of the engine.
+It is where the oil is traditionally drained from, and the oil level is measured.
+Do this with the dipstick.

-Pull out the dipstick and wipe the oil off with a clean paper towel or cloth, inspect the end to ensure the limit marks are present.
-The marks will either be notches on the edge or on plastic dipsticks, a patterned section.
+- Pull out the dipstick and wipe the oil off with a clean paper towel or cloth.
+Inspect the end to ensure the limit marks are present.
+The marks will be notches on the edge or plastic dipsticks, a patterned section.

-It should ideally be in the middle of the two marks, but anywhere inside them is fine.
-If it's near the bottom or below, add a small amount of oil at a time, re-checking after 20 minutes or so.
+- The oil should ideally be in the middle of the two marks, but anywhere inside them is fine.
+If it's near the bottom or below, add a small amount of oil at a time.
+Re-check after 20 minutes or so.

 Power steering is a luxury taken for granted in modern cars.
-If your car develops an issue with the PAS (power-assisted steering) system, you will really appreciate how much work it does!
+If your car develops an issue with the PAS (power-assisted steering) system, you'll know about it!

 The power steering will either be hydraulic or electrically operated.
 Check the recommended fluids section of your manual to work out which one your car is.

-If hydraulic, the PAS uses a high-pressure pump and a hydraulic motor to assist in actuating the steering rack, this makes the steering much easier for the driver.
+If hydraulic, the PAS uses a high-pressure pump and a hydraulic motor to actuate the steering rack.
+This makes the steering much easier for the driver.